AthleteX-DAO/ax_dapp/CUTTING_RELEASE.md

 - GitHub actions will be executed and they need to pass all checks
 - Request a review from a developer so they can approve it
 - Once the PR has been approved make sure to merge the branch to main
-  - Note: DO NOT SQUASH AND MERGE THE BRANCH AS THIS WILL CAUSE ISSUES LATER ON

   ![image](https://user-images.githubusercontent.com/89420193/212748367-ef456fa8-1828-4147-bda3-de730aef2a7c.png)